-Applications for 2024-25 programs are open as of November 1, 2023.
+Applications for 2025-2026 programs open November 1, 2024.
 Completed applications will be reviewed as quickly as possible to provide timely responses to students.
 Applying to Aurora College for most programs is completed online through our website.
-Application deadline is June 30, 2024 for domestic students for most programs.
+Application deadline is June 30, 2025 for domestic students for most programs.
 For help with Student Financial Assistance, please contact the Department of Education, Culture and Employment toll-free at 1-800-661-0793 if you are a Northwest Territories resident.
 Out of territory students should contact the Student Financial Assistance office in their province or territory for information and to apply for financial aid.
+Aurora College does not offer financial assistance or scholarships to international students.

 Applications are reviewed in the order that they arrive, so the earlier you apply the better your chance of entering the program of your choice.
-All required documents may be uploaded with your application, so please have your electronic copies ready when you apply.
+All required documents can be uploaded with your application, so please have your electronic copies ready when you apply.
 They can also be emailed to your campus admissions office.